South San Francisco, CA

 Skills & Abilities

-- Clear and timely communication of eTMF/document status and activities.
+- Clear and timely communication, both written and verbal

-- Ability to handle a moderate volume of complex tasks within a given timeline.
+- Ability to handle a moderate volume of tasks within an established timeframe

 The physical demands of the office are normally associated with extended amounts of time sitting and using office equipment, including a computer, keyboard and mouse, which can cause muscle strain.
 While performing the duties of this job, the employee is frequently required to stand, walk and sit.
 Periodic light lifting of supplies and materials may apply.

-Rare travel (including air) may be required.
+Travel (including air) may be required up to 75% for those conducting field monitoring.
 This may include carrying a laptop, lifting luggage and possibly long flight times.

 Education & Professional Experience

-- Understanding of GCP and knowledge of regulatory requirements.
+- Strong understanding of GCP, ICH and knowledge of regulatory requirements

-- 1-2 years of clinical trial experience (e.g., study coordinator, data management, site monitoring and/or nursing).
+- One year of clinical research experience or health-related experience (eg, study coordinator, data management, nursing)

 Back to Careers Page